 Condensing unit: This part is attached to the evaporator coil.
 The unit is fitted outside the home and filled with refrigerant gas.
 The condensing unit pumps the liquid form of the refrigerant gas to the evaporator coil to be converted into a gas again.

 Refrigerant lines: The refrigerant lines transfer the refrigerant material to the condensing unit in gaseous form and transfers it back to the evaporator coil in a liquid state.
 Refrigerant lines are narrow tubes created from a durable metal such as aluminum or copper to resist cold and heat.

 Ductwork: This is the network of ducts that moves warmed or cooled air to different parts of the house.
 Ducts are usually created from lightweight aluminum.
-However, materials such as steel, polyurethane, fiberglass, flexible or fabric can be used to build the ductwork.
+However, materials such as steel, polyurethane, fiberglass, flexible, or fabric can be used to build the ductwork.

 Vents: The vent is a rectangular outlet that delivers heated or cooled air from the ductwork to the separate rooms in the house.
-They are often fabricated from a metal that can withstand both high and low temperature.
+They are often fabricated from a metal that can withstand both high and low temperatures.
 They are usually fitted on or near the ceiling with a front end of angled slats called vents.
 The vents deliver the treated air toward the occupants of the room.
 Sometimes it is designed for manual control or closing to regulate the amount of heating or cooling and the distribution of air in the room.